nathan2day/evhighwaystatus/readme.md

 As professional commitments have grown, and free time reduced, this site has been released as open-source software.
 This has been done to help reduce the burden of development and to ensure the site continues to be a continually updated resource for EV drivers, and one which allows other community members to contribute to making it even better.

+Please direct any contributions to the dev branch as we work on moving our back-end over to Laravel.

 ## License

 The site source code is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).